 How to Put A Hook on A Fishing Rod (Palomar Knot)

 If you try some times, you will get it.
 You may do this knot even in the dark.
-The good thing is: if you already can do the overhand knot your shoelaces, then you already got the idea how to do a Palomar knot.
-To do Palomar knot, you are gonna need fishing rod and reel, line clippers, hook.
+The good thing is: if you already can do the overhand knot your shoelaces, then you already got the idea of how to do a Palomar knot.
+To do a Palomar knot, you are gonna need a fishing rod and reel, line clippers, hook.